 It comes amid the Trump administration’s efforts to deny federal grant funding to “sanctuary cities” across the country.
 While some of those jurisdictions, such as New Orleans, are in red states, the majority are in states that Trump lost.

 In the wake of Trump's announcement that the United States would pull out of the Paris accord, several blue states have stepped up their efforts to address climate change.
 Brown traveled from California to China to discuss global warming with President Xi Jinping.
 He has also announced that San Francisco will host the Global Climate Action Summit next year.
+His comments comparing Trump supporters to cave dwellers came at a climate-change event last week in New York.

 “They’re both kind of very similar,” Brown said.
 “You should check out the derivation of ‘Trump-ite’ and ‘troglodyte,’ because they both refer to people who dwell in deep, dark caves.”